 The first Durham Pony club meetings were held at the Brock High School near Cannington in 1979.
 The club started with 31 members.
 And we are stilling going strong today.
 As one of the oldest clubs, we are proud to say we are still extremely active and will continue to be for many years to come.

 The mascot for Durham is a rather large fox named Spencer, who attends many shows all decked out in full hunt attire.
 The Durham Pony Club logo with its cute pony in the centre of a large stylized D was designed by

 Durham has always been a well rounded club and has always been strong in providing a good education base and as well as competing in all pony club disciplines.

-Club Clinics are held on a regular basis and have included such clinicians as Cindy Ishoy, Ian Roberts, Danny Foster and John Pearce.
+Club Clinics are held on a regular basis and have included such clinicians as Diana Burnett, Danny Foster and John Hobson.

 Durham Pony Club has also had been focused on providing its members with a wide variety of equine experiences and learning opportunities.
 In the earlier years, Durham was associated with the Bethany Hills Hunt Club until the BHHC amalgamated with the Frontenac Hunt.
 Durham Pony Club members were able to hunt and participate in Hunter paces put on by the hunt club.
 In 2007, Durham Pony Club along with long time supporters Bill and Nancy Murray, hosted the first ever LeTrec event for Canadian Pony Club.
 LeTrec is a three phase competition that promotes orienteering, control of gaits and horsemanship skills and is still being run today.

 Durham has hosted many shows from National Tetrathlon in 1988, The Durham Cup, which was a 3 ring hunter/jumper show that had its beginnings at the Brooklin Fair grounds, to hosting Regional shows such as Show Jumping and Dressage.